robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

-## Let's make our first script!
+## Making Scripts!
 Use `CTRL+Shift+E` to open the file explorer, click on the scripts directory, use the +file button to add a new file, name it `firstscript.py`

 ![How to add a new file in VSCode](./images/opennewfile.png)

-Make sure to save the new file!
+Make sure to save the new file! (white dot inside VS Code means the file is unsaved)

-Inside the file, let's make a bunch of variables and print statements:
+Inside the file, can make a bunch of variables and print statements:
 ```python
 x = 5
 y = 42